About Us

 Recommended Books:

-Helfgott, Leonarad M. (1994) Ties That Bind.
+Helfgott, Leonard M. (1994) Ties That Bind.
 A Social History of the Iranian Carpet.
 USA:Smithsonian Institution.

 Kara, Siddarth A (2012) Bonded Labor: Tackling the System of Slavery in South Asia.
 New York: Columbia University Press.